What We Believe

 Apostles' Creed

-I believe in God the Father Almighty, Maker of Heaven and Earth, and in Jesus Christ, His only-begotten Son, our Lord; Who was conceived by the Holy Spirit, born of the virgin Mary, suffered under Pontius Pilate, was crucified, dead, and buried.
+I believe in God the Father Almighty, Maker of Heaven and Earth, and in Jesus Christ, His only-begotten Son, our Lord, Who was conceived by the Holy Spirit, born of the virgin Mary, suffered under Pontius Pilate, was crucified, dead, and buried.
 He descended into Hell.
 The third day He rose again from the dead.
 He ascended into Heaven and sitteth at the right hand of God the Father Almighty.
 From thence He shall come to judge the quick and the dead.
 I believe in the Holy Spirit, the One Holy Universal Christian Church, the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting.
 Amen.

 Nicene Creed